-Leichhardt Way left onto Dawson Highway and travel 13.6 km.
+Head west on the Dawson Highway and travel 13.6 km.
 You'll pass Dawson Mine - Australia's first export coal mine.
 From Dawson Highway, turn left onto Three Chain Road.
 400 m along the road, you'll see Queensland Ammonium Nitrate Plant which supplies ammonium nitrate prill for blasting to the mines in the Bowen Basin.
+Continue along Three Chain Road, then turn right into Memorial Road and follow the signs to the viewing platform.
+Directional and Informational signage provide interesting facts and orientation.
 Back on the Dawson Highway, 2.4 km further and you'll come across the 150° Meridian site - 150° of longitude from which Eastern Standard Time is measured.

 Travel a further 3 km along Dawson Highway to Moura.
-Left onto Gillespie Street.
-500 m down Gillespie St, the Moura Visitor Information Centre and Shire Office is located on the right.
+After the water tower mural, turn left into Gillespie Street where you will find the Moura Visitor Information Centre and Shire Office on the right.
 From Gillespie St, turn left onto Herzog St and left again onto Theodore Moura Rd.
 The Grain Silos and large sheds 2.5 km along on your right have the 2nd largest grain storage capacity in Queensland.

 Continue a further 470 m along to the Dawson Highway.
 A Miner's Statue (memorial to the No.4 underground mine disaster in 1986) is located in the median strip on your right in 1 km.
-A further 7.5 km down the Dawson Highway is Apex River Park - on the Dawson River.
-A free camp with boat ramp, amenities and the home of the annual Moura Muddy Water Classic Fishing Competition, held annually during Easter weekend.
+A further 7.5 km down the Dawson Highway is Apex River Park.
+A free camp with boat ramp, amenities block mural and the home of the annual Moura Muddy Water Classic Fishing Competition.